 There are MANY ways to volunteer at Compass Montessori, and we encourage all to find their niche in the community.
-We simply can't do it without you, and volunteering is the best way to know each other and be in community with one another.
-This time you offer our school helps us cut costs, and every penny we save because of our volunteers can go back into our learning environments, teachers, staff and enriching our students' experience.
+We simply can't do it without you, and the time you offer helps us cut costs in other ways.
+Every penny we save because of our volunteers can go back into our learning environments, teachers, staff and enriching our students' experience.

-Volunteer Hours - As a charter school, we must be intentional about building our school community, and Compass families are asked to volunteer about 50 hours (or equivalent) each school year.
+As a charter school, we must be intentional about building our school community, and Compass families are asked to volunteer 50 hours (or equivalent) each school year.

 You can log your volunteer hours HERE!